ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

     log
-      Specifies whether or not JES2 is to print the job log.
-Code N to request no job log.
+      Specifies whether JES2 is to print the job log.
+Code N to surpress printing of the job log.
 If you code any other character or omit this subparameter, JES2 prints the job log.
-If your installation specified NOLOG for this job's class during JES2 initialization, JES2 will not print a job log.
+If your installation specified NOLOG for this job's class during JES2 initialization, JES2 does not print the job log.

       | **required**: False